jpapinto/TQS-SmartVolt/README.md

 #### `Grade: 18/20`

 This is the repository for the "Software Testing and Quality Control" Course Project.

+Web platform for real-time discovery, booking, charging, and operator management in the EV ecosystem.
+Developed with a strong focus on software quality, testing automation, and DevOps practices.

 It contains all components as Git submodules, hosted in the organization **TQS-Project-SmartVolt**.